This magic LITTLE WORD can MAKE YOU SOUND more like a FRENCH NATIVE SPEAKER

 Some foreigners have already said why everything is always small in France?

-Of course, you know the primary use of the word small for a boy and small for a girl.
+Of course, you're familiar with the primary use of the word "little" for a boy and "little" for a girl.

-It is used to refer to someone who is not very tall or to something that is not tall.
+It's used to refer to someone who isn't very tall, or to something that isn't big.

-Small is the opposite of large, it is the antonym of large.
+Small is the opposite of large, the antonym of big.

 If you have a French friend, he or she must have offered you a cup of coffee at least once, or if you went to a restaurant in France, the waiter may have offered you a cup of coffee or a dessert to finish your meal.

 When you're abroad, it can be really confusing.
-It can be complicated because if a waiter offers you a small coffee, you might say no, I would like a large coffee.
+It can be complicated because if a waiter offers you a small coffee, you might say no, I'd like a large coffee.

-Yet, we're not talking about size at all.
+Yet we're not talking about size at all.
 Just because I say I bought a small sweater doesn't mean it's small.
-When I said I got a small postcard, it's not smaller than any other.
+When I say I received a small postcard, it's no smaller than any other.

-And when I suggested to Mathieu to watch a short movie tonight, it's not a five-minute movie, it's a normal movie.
+And when I suggested to Mathieu that he watch a short film tonight, it's not a five-minute film, it's a normal film.

 But why do the French use this word all the time, which is useless and adds a word to a sentence and, above all, confuses foreigners?